ShivanS93/100-days-of-code/r1-log.md

 ### R1D14
 Working through Automate the Boring Stuff, learning about threading and subprocesses.
 Also learning about FME and using pandas.

+### R1D15
+Working through Automate the Boring Stuff, doing the practice problems using time, pyperclip.